Prettier is an opinionated formatter.

 Few explanations:

-is required by eslint-plugin-vue
+vue-eslint-parser is required by eslint-plugin-vue (check doc)

-matters.
+and as @typescript-eslint/parser is required, it is moved to parserOptionsextends matters.
 Prettier configurations are at the end to ensure they

-for SSR reasons (check Nuxt doc)
+override other rulesenv is set to browser and node for SSR reasons (check Nuxt doc)